CMDenys/javascript-analysis/README.md

 # javascript-challenge

-Created a function called "buildTable" that clears the table body in the html document and takes in data composed of multiple arrays by iterating though each object and appending it's value inside a cell, which is nested inside of table data, inside of a table row.
+First, a function called "buildTable" was created using d3 to clear the table body and take in data composed of multiple arrays by iterating though each object and appending it's value inside a cell, which is nested inside of table data, nested inside of a table row.

 Next, a function called handleClick was created which listens for a filter button and reads the value entered into one of the input fields.
 This returns a search specific to the inputs the user enters.